 I always love seeing lighthouses, so I was thrilled to see the gorgeous, cast-iron Gibbs Hill Lighthouse in Southampton.
 If you are looking to get a gorgeous view of Bermuda, you can pay $2.95 and walk up the 185 steps to the top.

 For a small island, Bermuda certainly features lots of fabulous resorts, all with varying amenities.
 During our trip, we opted to stay in the Southampton area of the island, at the Fairmont Southampton.
+It’s one of the top Bermuda resorts.

 The Fairmont Southampton features 500+ guest rooms and suites, a private beach, a spa, several restaurants, a heated pool, an 18-hole golf course, shops, a game room, and a conference center.
 During Thanksgiving weekend, they offered lots of fun family activities including footgolf (golf with a soccer ball), family movies, trips to Hamilton and the Royal Naval Dockyard, and walking tours of the resort.